gnomondigital/gd-datamesh-tutorial/Part 1 — Build ETL Pipelines/README.md

 - **Silver Layer**: Data cleaning, transformation, and enrichment.
 - **Gold Layer**: Aggregated and refined data ready for analysis and reporting.

+### Additional Resources

+For more details, you can read our [Medium article](https://medium.com/gnomondigital/part-1-4-build-etl-pipelines-of-data-domain-with-medallion-architecture-a14b983866a1).

 ### Prerequisites

 Ensure you have the following installed: